ptpeck357/BattleBlocks/README.md

 <strong>Object of Game</strong>
 <ul>
   <li>The game is played in "rounds"; each round begins with two players, one on the left and one on the right.</li>
-  <li>The object of the game is to earn "Points" by clicking blocks.
+  <li>The object of each round is to earn "Points" by clicking blocks.
 It is a game of speed and strategy.</li>
   <li>Game play continues until one player clears their board or somebody gives up.</li>
 </ul>